Hadley Wood: History

 Hadley Wood has always possessed a strong historical link with the suburb of Cockfosters.
 In civil administration, Hadley Wood was part of the Municipal Borough of Enfield since its foundation in 1850 all the way up until 1965.
 Hadley Wood became part of the newly created Ward of Hadley Wood and Cockfosters in 1909 to allow for the return of local councillors.
-In 1965 the Municipal Borough was abolished, and the London Borough of Enfield formed.
-The Ward of Hadley Wood and Cockfosters, whilst covering the same geographical area, is now known simply as the Ward of Cockfosters.
+In 1965, the Municipal Borough was abolished, and the London Borough of Enfield formed.
+The ward of Hadley Wood and Cockfosters, whilst covering the same geographical area, is now known simply as the ward of Cockfosters.

 In ecclesiastical administration, Hadley Wood remains part of the parish of Cockfosters and the Deanery of Enfield.
 However, in 1911 a small local church (technically a 'proprietary chapel') dedicated to St Paul was opened on Camlet Way, Hadley Wood.
 Although it has not achieved the status of a parish church, it now operates independently of Cockfosters parish church with its own staff and administration.

 The large, four-platform railway station at Hadley Wood seems somewhat out of proportion to the size of the community; local folklore suggests that the station was enlarged at the behest of local resident Sir Nigel Gresley, the Chief Mechanical Engineer of the London and North Eastern Railway who lived in Hadley Wood during the 1920s and 1930s before moving away to near St Albans.
-Yet, there seems to be little or no evidence to support the theory.

-Today
+In reality, the enlargement from 2 to 4 platforms took place in 1959 during the widening of the East Coast Main Line (ECML), long after Gresley died in 1941.

 Although the number of dwellings has increased significantly over time, to almost 1,000 currently (with a growing number of high-spec apartments), Hadley Wood remains characterised by green and open spaces, with Green Belt farmland and mature woodlands surrounding the built-up area.

-Public transport access is limited and relies largely on the north-south railway link that runs from Welwyn Garden City into London Kings Cross and Moorgate.
+Public transport access is limited and relies largely on the north–south railway link that runs from Welwyn Garden City into London Kings Cross and Moorgate.
 The nearest Underground stations are Cockfosters and High Barnet.
 Hadley Wood therefore remains car-dependent, with junction 24 of the M25 located a mile away.

 Local shopping is limited to a parade of shops that includes a convenience store.
-Recreational facilities comprise the Hadley Wood Golf Course, designed by Dr Alister MacKenzie (known mostly for the Augusta National course), and 7 tennis courts adjacent to the Hadley Wood Association Centre.
+Recreational facilities comprise the Hadley Wood Golf Course, designed by Dr Alister MacKenzie (known mostly for the Augusta National course), and seven tennis courts adjacent to the Hadley Wood Association Centre.